-Yesterday we painted the roof and door jambs on my Pontiac, so today I backed up by driving back to Newcastle and fitting the doors to my car.
+Yesterday the roof and door jambs were painted on my Pontiac, so today I backed up by driving back to Newcastle and fitting the doors to my car.

 The Pontiac turned up at 8am and I got straight into masking the jambs to protect the fresh paint from scratches.
 Mounting doors involves leaving the two hinges and the striker catch loose, then carefully lining up the body lines so nothing touches when you close the door – and the door should snick shut easily with almost no pressure required.